splameiplay/splameiplay-studio/README.md

 ### MSBuild

-1. Clone the repo by running `git clone https://github.com/splameiplay/splameiplay-studio.git` in the target directory
+1. Clone this repo.
+This will depend on your Git setup and OS
 2. Change into the directory via `cd splameiplay-studio`
 3. Build the project using `msbuild  "SplameiPlay Studio.sln"  /p:Configuration=Release  /p:Platform="Any CPU"  /p:RestorePackages=false  /m  /verbosity:minimal`
 4. The build files should be located in `<Repo directory>\bin\Debug\SplameiPlay Studio.exe`